- Add one line of code to your site to start running Optimizely experiments (A/B tests)

 If you restart a paused experiment, the experiment and variation code are both added back to the snippet.
 Visitors who had been bucketed into the experiment while it was originally active will once again see the variation they had seen before.
 Returning visitors will not be re-bucketed into a new variation because their bucketing information, which is stored locally in their browsers, will not change if the experiment is paused.

-When an experiment is paused, the Results page will stop tracking results for it.
-Tracking will resume when the experiment is restarted.
-Events scoped to the Page that were triggered during the time the experiment was paused will appear on the results page.
+When an experiment is paused, the results page will stop refreshing until the experiment is restarted.
+Events scoped to the page that were triggered during the time the experiment was paused will still be collected, however, they will not appear on the results page until the experiment is restarted.

 For events scoped to the experiment the results will not have been triggered while the experiment was paused, and thus the results page can show a gap during the time the experiment was paused.